HeyLittleJohn/curator/README.md

 ## Using the App

-To begin using the app, navigate to your root `option_bot` folder (after having poetry installed everything), and run the following command to build your local db:
+To begin using the app, navigate to your root `curator` folder (after having poetry installed everything), and run the following command to build your local db:
 ```CLI Command Here```

 Then run the below command to view the available CLI for the project: